rohan-dave/Alpa_OpenSource/README.md

 App Store: https://itunes.apple.com/us/app/alpa/id1227324238?mt=8

 Alpa is a free messaging app crafted to immerse you in the art of longer, meaningful conversations.
-Simply read a message and Alpa analyses your emotions through the camera, conveying exactly what you felt to the sender.
+Simply read a message and Alpa analyses your emotions through the camera, conveying exactly what you felt to the sender!